-JOB PRINTING!!

-Job Printing Establishment,
+Jeb Printing Establishment,

 WITH NEW PRESSES

 of the most improved and modern patterns

 New Type, Borders and Cuts,

 FIRST FOUNDRIES IN THE COUNTRY

-Experienced Workmen.
+Experienced Workmen

+and a desire to build up a business by giving satisfic

-WE SOLICIT ALL KINDS
+VE SOLICIT ALL KINDS

+WORK.

-With the assurance that it will be done as NEATLY and as CHEAPLY
+With the assurance that it will be done as NEATLY and as CHEAPLY as it could be done elsewhere.